Strength Training for Wrestlers 2026: The Best Exercises & Training Plan for More Power on the Mat

 Krafttraining für Ringer – durchtrainierter Athlet im blauen WrestlerStore Ringertrikot beim Wettkampf

 Wrestling is one of the most physically demanding sports there is.
-Anyone who wants to hold their own on the mat needs not only technique and endurance, but above all raw strength, explosiveness, and iron grip strength.
-Good strength training decides in close matches who can drive through, lift, or control the opponent — and who cannot.
+To succeed on the mat, you need not only technique and endurance but above all raw strength, explosiveness, and iron grip strength.
+Good strength training decides in close matches who can push through, lift, or control the opponent – and who cannot.

-In this guide, we show you which exercises really work, what a sensible training plan for wrestlers looks like, and which typical mistakes you should avoid.
-Whether you are starting as a beginner or want to raise your level as a competitive wrestler once more — this article gives you a clear roadmap.
+In this guide, we show you which exercises really work, what a sensible training plan for wrestlers looks like, and which common mistakes you should avoid.
+Whether you’re starting as a beginner or want to raise your level as a competitive wrestler – this article gives you a clear roadmap.

-A wrestling match lasts two rounds of three minutes each (youth/adults) and places extreme demands on the body: You have to execute explosive movements in fractions of a second, fight against your opponent's resistance, and at the same time maintain your performance throughout the entire match.
-Without a solid strength base, that is simply not possible.
+A wrestling match lasts two rounds of three minutes each (youth/adults) and places extreme demands on the body: You must perform explosive movements in fractions of a second, fight against your opponent’s resistance, and maintain your performance throughout the entire match.
+Without a solid strength base, this is simply not possible.

-Targeted strength training also significantly reduces the risk of injury.
-Many typical wrestling complaints, such as unstable knee joints or overstrained shoulders, can be greatly minimized through accompanying strength training.
-You can find more on this in our article on knee and shoulder problems in wrestling.
+Additionally, targeted strength training significantly reduces the risk of injury.
+Many common wrestler complaints like unstable knee joints or overstrained shoulders can be greatly minimized through complementary strength training.
+You can find more about this in our article on Knee and Shoulder Problems in Wrestling.

-Wrestling is a full-body sport — nevertheless, there are muscle groups that are particularly heavily challenged and should be trained accordingly:
+Wrestling is a full-body sport – yet there are muscle groups that are especially challenged and should be trained accordingly:

-• Legs (quadriceps, glutes, hamstrings): For takedowns, lifts, and stable defensive stances.
+• Legs (Quadriceps, Glutes, Hamstrings): For takedowns, lifting techniques, and stable defensive positions.

-• Back (latissimus, rhomboids, spinal erectors): For pulling through, underhooks, and control in the standing position.
+• Back (Latissimus, Rhomboids, Erector Spinae): For pulling through, underhooks, and standing control.

-• Core muscles (core): For stability in every position, especially on the mat.
+• Core Muscles: For stability in every position, especially on the mat.

-• Neck: For bridges and to avoid pinfall losses.
+• Neck: For bridges and preventing shoulder pinning.

-• Forearms and grip: Crucial for clinches, gripping, and control.
+• Forearms and Grip: Crucial for clinches, grabbing, and control.

-• Shoulders and chest: For pushing, driving, and in ground techniques.
+• Shoulders and Chest: For pushing away, pressing, and ground techniques.

-The following exercises are particularly effective because they closely mimic the movement patterns and demands of wrestling — combining maximum strength, explosive power, and grip strength.
+The following exercises are especially effective because they closely replicate the movement patterns and stresses of wrestling – combining maximal strength, explosive power, and grip strength.

 1. Squat (Back Squat)

-The king exercise for any combat athlete.
-The squat strengthens the entire leg musculature and the core — indispensable for explosive leg attacks and a stable defensive stance.
+The king exercise for every martial artist.
+Squats strengthen the entire leg muscles and core – indispensable for explosive attacks on the legs and a stable defensive stance.

 2. Deadlift

 Deadlifts train the back, glutes, hamstrings, and grip strength in a single exercise.
-Perfect for lifting techniques and turnovers from the bottom.
+Perfect for lifting techniques and escapes from the bottom.

-Better pull-ups = better arm drags.
-Pull-ups train the latissimus, the rhomboids, and grip strength at the same time and almost perfectly replicate the movement of an arm drag.
+Better pull-ups = better pulls.
+Pull-ups train the latissimus, rhomboids, and grip strength simultaneously and almost perfectly replicate the pulling movement.

 4. Dumbbell Bench Press

-One of the best exercises for pushing movements against an opponent.
-Dumbbells are often preferable to classic barbells here, as they protect the shoulders and engage the stabilizers more strongly.
+One of the best exercises for pushing movements against the opponent.
+Dumbbells are often preferable to classic barbells here because they protect the shoulder and engage stabilizers more.

 Pure explosive power.
 The power clean trains the entire posterior chain and the ability to develop force quickly – exactly what you need for a leg attack.